paulzerkel/pres-di-ninject/README.md

 Dependency Injection with Ninject
 =================================

-This is a simple project to demonstrate some common scenarios of using dependency injection with Ninject.
-It was created for a lunch presentation.
+This is a simple lunch presentation to demonstrate some common scenarios of using dependency injection with Ninject.

 Exercise 1
 ----------